Introduction

 7.2 Dynamic Data Binding

-Block attributes can now fetch external data at render time, enabling blocks that react to live API data:
+Block attributes can pull external data at render time, which opens the door for blocks that react to live API responses:

 register_block_type('myplugin/live-data', [